 - Snack on fruit, especially fruit with the skins still on or with visible seeds, such as apples and pears, strawberries and raspberries, and apricots and nectarines (bananas and citrus are high in fiber, too).

 - Eat more Struesli!
 That’s right.
 Struesli Original packs an impressive 5 grams of fiber in just a 1/4 cup serving.
-There's no tastier way to give yogurt, salads, soups, and so much more, a crispy topping and a fiber boost all at once.
+There's no tastier way to give yogurt, salads, soups, and more, a crispy topping and a fiber boost all at once.

 With all these options, getting plenty of important fiber each day can be both easy and delicious.